MichaelGustavsson/RxJS/README.md

 import { ajax, AjaxResponse } from 'rxjs/ajax';
 import { characters } from './data';

+//Grab the displaybutton
 let button = document.getElementById('display');

-fromEvent(button, 'click').subscribe(event => {
+//Connect the observable to the button, then create a new observable by calling the ajax() method inside the subscribe() method. fromEvent(button, 'click').subscribe(event => {
   ajax('http://localhost:3000/characters').subscribe(ajaxResponse => {
     console.log(ajaxResponse);